-Stage 1 Assessment and Engagement Planning Our Board and Committees review the outcome of votes on proposals during our annual meeting, as well as feedback received from our stockholders.
-Our Board and Committees review governance and compensation trends at peer and other comparable companies.
-The Board and Committees discuss our stockholder engagement plan including topics for discussion and areas for stockholder feedback.
-Stage 2 Engagement ↓ We invite stockholders and proxy advisory firms to engage with us and with our Chairman.
+Our Board and Committees review the outcome of votes on proposals during our Stage 1 Assessment annual meeting, as well as feedback received from our stockholders. and Engagement Our Board and Committees review governance and compensation trends at peer and Planning other comparable companies.
+The Board and Committees discuss our stockholder engagement plan, including topics for discussion and areas for stockholder feedback.
+Stage 2 We invite stockholders and proxy advisory firms to engage with us and with our Engagement Chairman.
 During our meetings, we discuss and solicit feedback on our strategy, governance, executive compensation, sustainability program, and other areas of importance to our stockholders.
-Stage 3 Review Feedback and Take Action The Board and Committees consider stockholder feedback as part of their annual review of our governance and compensation policies and practices, as well as their oversight of our strategy, sustainability program, and other areas that are important to our stockholders.
+Stage 3 The Board and Committees consider stockholder feedback as part of their annual Review Feedback review of our governance and compensation policies and practices, as well as their and Take Action oversight of our strategy, sustainability program, and other areas that are important to our stockholders.
 Potential changes are discussed and may be implemented.
 We aim to enhance our sustainability disclosures to communicate our activities in areas that are most significant to our Company and to address stockholder feedback.
-Stage 4 Proxy Statement and Annual Meeting We draft our proxy statement to disclose and communicate our governance and compensation practices, elect Directors, and seek stockholder approval of certain matters.
+Stage 4 · We draft our proxy statement to disclose and communicate our governance and Proxy Statement compensation practices, elect Directors, and seek stockholder approval of certain and Annual Meeting matters.

-2020-2021 Engagement - During the fourth quarter of 2020 and the first quarter of 2021, we invited 27 of our largest stockholders, owning approximately 60% of our Shares (at that time), to engage with us, and met with eight of those stockholders, representing approximately 28% of our Shares (at that time).
-We also met with Glass Lewis, a major proxy advisory firm.
+2021-2022 Engagement - During the fourth quarter of 2021 and the first quarter of 2022, we invited 28 of our stockholders, representing approximately 60% of our Shares (at that time), to engage with us, and met with seven of those stockholders, representing approximately 31% of our Shares (at that time).
+We also met with Glass Lewis and Institutional Shareholder Services, Inc., two major proxy advisory firms.
 In each engagement, we discussed and solicited feedback on our strategy, response to the COVID-19 pandemic, Board composition, governance practices, and executive compensation program.
-However, the topic that we discussed most intensively was our sustainability journey, including how we are assessing the areas that are most significant to our Company and our plans to enhance our sustainability disclosures, particularly in the areas of human capital management and DE&I. The following table highlights feedback we received from our stockholders, which our Corporate Secretary and other members of management discussed with the Board, the Nominating and Corporate Governance Committee, and the Compensation and Human Capital Committee, and how we have addressed it (for a detailed discussion of stockholder feedback regarding our executive compensation program, see "Compensation Discussion & Analysis - Section 4 - 2020 Compensation Program Overview").
+We also discussed our sustainability journey, including how we are assessing the areas that are most significant to our Company and our plans to enhance our sustainability disclosures, particularly in the areas of human capital management and DE&I.

+The following table highlights feedback we received from our stockholders, which our Corporate Secretary and other members of management discussed with the Board, the Nominating and Corporate Governance Committee, and the Compensation and Human Capital Committee, and how we have addressed it (for a detailed discussion of stockholder feedback regarding our executive compensation program, see "Compensation Discussion and Analysis - Section 4 - 2020 Compensation Program Overview").